joe-granick/zettelkasten_2/_inbox/developing references/Computer Science an Interdisciplinary Approach.md

 ##### Closed form
 ##### No closed form
 #### Using static methods to organize code
+- Ability to calculate output values based on an input value is important for organizing complex control flow **205**
+- essential to taking advantage of **modularity** in organization of code **205**
+- separating distinct task into their own methods allows us to change specific method without have to worry about impact on other methods **205**
+- using static methods allows for specific function to be **encapsulated**
 #### Passing arguments and returning values
 ##### Pass by value
+- **pass by value** allows parameter variables to be used anywhere within the method the same way as a **local variable** **207**
+	- only difference is that a parameter argument is evaluated by java calling the code and initializing it as the return value
+- works with value of arguments rather than argument itself
+- changing parameter variable within the static method has no effect on calling code
+	- doesn't change the input variable outside the method
 ##### Arrays as arguments

 ##### Side effects with arrays
 ##### Arrays as return values
 #### Example: superposition of sound waves